Mateo Kovacic completed a permanent move to Chelsea in July 2019 following a successful season on loan at Stamford Bridge.

-With fierce competition for places at Real Madrid, Kovacic has more often than not featured off the bench during his time at the Bernabeu.
-Despite that, he has maintained regular playing time and has accumulated over 100 appearances during his three years with Real, including in the Champions League, which Real Madrid have won every season since Kovacic joined.
-Among his other honours won are a La Liga title and a Spanish Cup.
+With fierce competition for places at Real Madrid, Kovacic more often than not featured off the bench during his time at the Bernabeu.
+Despite that, he maintained regular playing time and accumulated over 100 appearances during his three years with Real, including in the Champions League, which Real Madrid won every season Kovacic was there.
+Among his other honours won were a La Liga title and a Spanish Cup.

-He already has 46 international appearances to his name since debuting in 2013, and along with playing his part this summer as Croatia entered unchartered territory, he started each of their games at the World Cup in Brazil four years ago.
+He debuted for Croatia in 2013, and along with playing his part as Croatia entered unchartered territory, he started each of their games at the World Cup in Brazil in 2014.

 - 1593 MINUTES PLAYED